 Larry R. Richardson - artist, naturalist, writer

-Artist-naturalist-author Larry Richardson grew up in Western Kentucky captivated by the outdoor opportunities of his surrounding rural environment.
+The artist-naturalist-author grew up in Western Kentucky captivated by the outdoor opportunities of his surrounding rural environment.
 The nearby Cumberland River was prominent in local lore and recreation.
 Throughout much of his career, Larry has been involved with environmental conservation which has included writing, art production for the wholesale/retail market and fundraising for conservation organizations.
 Graduating from Austin Peay State University with a Master’s Degree in Biology, his professional environmental career included positions as Tennessee Parks Chief Naturalist and Chief of Information-Education for the Tennessee Wildlife Agency, where he also served as the editor of the agency magazine and Ducks Unlimited as National Director of Field Fundraising Initiatives.

-Early in his career, Larry met one of his art mentors, wildlife artist Ralph McDonald, while working as a naturalist.
-He took time out of the conservation field to join McDonald’s new art publishing business as general manager, handling operations, artist relations and managing an art gallery which he started.
+Early in his career while working as a naturalist, Larry met one of his art mentors, wildlife artist Ralph McDonald, He took time out of the conservation field to join McDonald’s new art publishing business as general manager, handling operations, artist relations and managing an art gallery which he started.
 His environmental roots persuaded him to return years later by transitioning to the world’s largest wetland conservation organization, Ducks Unlimited.
 There he managed the field support department that also published and distributed wildlife art for fundraising.

 Please share on your favorite social media or forward to a friend.
 Thank you!